sergioisidoro/gear2AjaxProxy/README.md

 	}

+recieving the HTML here:

+	function onreceive(channelId, data) {
+		//DATA
+	}

+On the Proxy

 On the Function onRecieve, in the PoviderService, create a HTTP request sent to the URL, get the response, and send back to device